svsool/memo/help/Features/Creating notes from links.md

 Short links are helpful for hierarchy-free knowledge bases where the path itself doesn't bring a lot of context.

 Memo will try to use `short` links whenever possible and fallback to the `long` ones otherwise.

-Learn next how it works.
+Let's learn how it works in the following two cases.

-1. Workspace tree where `note.md` is a unique name:
+1. Workspace tree where `note.md` is a unique filename:

 ```
 <root>